-On Thurs 14 and Fri 15 Sept 2017 TAB 2017 hosts a 2-day international symposium entitled Polycephalum City.
-The symposium will discuss the role of architecture in the context of the current socio-ecological crisis, and calls for a critical reading of the geological era, which scientists call the Anthropocene.
-Curated by the architect, urban designer and ecologist, and Chief Curator of TAB 2017 Claudia Pasquero, the dialogues at the event challenge typical assumptions of what constitutes the boundary between natural and artificial realms.
+On Thurs 14 and Fri 15 Sept 2017 TAB 2017 hosts a 2-day international symposium entitled Polycephalum City taking place in the Balti Jaama railway waiting pavilion.
+The symposium will discuss the role of architecture in the context of current socio-ecological crisis, and calls for a critical reading of the geological era, which scientists call the Anthropocene.
+Curated by architect, urban designer, ecologist and Chief Curator of TAB 2017 Claudia Pasquero, the dialogues at the event challenge typical assumptions of what constitutes the boundary between natural and artificial realms.

 If we look at many of our contemporary global cities from very far away, from a satellite scale for example, we realise that it is quite difficult to depict what is natural and what is artificial; contemporary cities, despite being large artificial systems, are often described as the antithesis of nature, and develop patterns that seem to recall natural formations of a radically different kind: they are complex and articulated systems.